 This rhythm is when you get stuck in a cycle of worrying that you’re not getting enough sleep, which causes you to stay awake!
-This is most common in my Dolphins, as they tend to be self-diagnosed as insomniacs or just poor sleepers.
-If this is you, then you may want to explore a worry journal.
+This is most common in my Dolphins, as they tend to be self-diagnosed as suffering from insomnia or just poor sleepers.
+If this is you and you find your mind racing at night, then you may want to explore a worry journal.
 This might include dedicating 30 minutes of your evening to writing out your worries, stresses, and problems you’ve been thinking about, as well as ways to solve or address them.
 Once everything is written down, close the journal and make a concerted effort to not think about these things until the following day.
 Sometimes it just takes that release of the information to clear your mind and get you ready for rest.

 Keeping in mind, these two important rhythms are critical to understanding what your ideal bedtime and wake time is.
 Keeping these times consistent is another important step to seeing the benefits of utilizing these time sleep and wake times.